wp-plugins/button-maker/readme.txt

 2. Button Maker

 == Changelog ==

+= 1.3 =
+* Buttons now open links in a new tab or window

 = 1.2 =
 * Deactivating Button Maker no longer removes the buttons stored in the database